umgbhalla/dotfiles/README.md

 # dotfiles
 These are the dotfiles I use regularly in my work and school laptop.

 Do not copy these dotfiles blindly unless you know exactly what you are doing to your system.
 A lot of the features or packages I use in my system are experimental or built with a specific hardware in mind.
-I take no responsibility for any damages or system failures you may encounter - that being said, if you come across a reproducible issue or would like to ask me questions, feel free to open an issue or contact me privately and I would be happy to help.
+I take no responsibility for any damages or system failures you may encounter - that being said, if you come across a reproducible issue or would like to ask me questions, feel free to open an issue or contact me privately and I would be more than happy to help.

+> I use to primarily experiment with Wayland on Arch.
+If you would like to use Wayland or are interested in replicating this setup, see [this release](https://github.com/bossley9/dotfiles/releases/tag/Wayland).

 ## Table of Contents
 1. [System Information](#sysinfo)